Anniversary of the 2021 Texas Freeze: What’s Legislation Got to Do With It?

 The 2021 Texas Freeze: What Happened?

-In February 2021, Winter Storm Uri arrived in Texas and gripped the state with subfreezing temperatures.
+In February 2021, Winter Storm Uri hit Texas and gripped the state with subfreezing temperatures.
 As the storm’s second anniversary approaches, it’s important to remember what happened and what caused those deadly blackouts.

-- 69% of Texas lost their power, with outages lasting an average of 42 hours.
+- 69% of Texas lost power, with outages lasting an average of 42 hours.

 - Hundreds died from hypothermia and carbon monoxide poisoning (among other problems) after critical medical equipment lost power.